danburyio/danburyio-website/README.md

 If you want to test the GitHub Oauth, you'll need to [set up a GitHub application here](https://github.com/settings/applications) and stick the credentials GitHub gives you in the `GITHUB_*` variables.
-Obviously, you can change the value of the `MONGOHQ_URL`, `COOKIE_SECRET` and `KNOWN_ADMINS` to be whatever you want.
+Obviously, you can change the value of the `MONGOLAB_URI`, `COOKIE_SECRET` and `KNOWN_ADMINS` to be whatever you want.
 (The latter parameter is a comma-delimited list of GitHub users that should receive the "admin" role in the NewHaven.io